In-patient luxury rehab center in Thailand

 What are the risk factors for work addiction?

-• Hustle culture: a cultural norm in which overemphasis is given on work and productivity.
+• Hustle culture: a cultural norm in which overemphasis is given to work and productivity.
 This tends to normalize working extra hard to meet the demands of one’s job.
 Some people may work beyond their physical and mental capacity to comply with the norm.

 How do you treat work addiction?

+In a review published in the Journal of Addiction Research & Therapy, Professor Steven Sussman of the University of Southern California elaborated on the different treatment options for work addiction, including therapy, support groups, and behavioral approach.
 Therapy programs can be individual, in groups, or with families.
 In work addiction therapies, a trained professional helps a struggling person understand the root causes behind the compulsive need to overwork.
 Counseling sessions also help repair damaged relationships with family members or friends that resulted from work addiction.

 When is work addiction counseling necessary?